© 2023 WUKY

 Overview & Mission

 WUKY's Mission embodies diversity and inclusion.
 The mission indicates that through news, music, and stories crafted for a culturally open-minded community, 91.3 WUKY is a catalyst for creating a better, more inclusive and engaged audience in Lexington and Central Kentucky.
-Further, WUKY's Values include providing an extraordinary work environment, treating everyone with respect and dignity, and embracing Diversity, Equity & Inclusion as an essential component of every activity. with the over 70 community partnerships already established at the center.
+Further, WUKY's Values include providing an extraordinary work environment, treating everyone with respect and dignity, and embracing Diversity, Equity & Inclusion as an essential component of our organizational ethos.
+WUKY engages with over 70 community partnerships annually.

 Meeting Dates